mathomics/ecosystem/README.md

 ## Supplementary files
+- S1: Model of a synthetic _Escherichia coli_ model
+- S2: Qualitative states of reactions of a synthetic community
 - S1: Model curation for _A. ferrooxidans_ and _S. thermosulfidooxidans_
 - S2: Models _A. ferrooxidans_ Wenelen (iML510), _S. thermosulfidooxidans_ Cutipay (iSM517) and the community model generated for the bioleaching community in the base case scenario, in both sbml and xls format.